CrayLabs/SmartSim/doc/experiment.rst

 Create a Model
 ^^^^^^^^^^^^^^
-A ``Model`` is created through the function: ``Experiment.create_model()``.
+A ``Model`` is created through the factory method: ``Experiment.create_model()``.
-For initialization, models require ``RunSettings`` objects that specify how a kernel should be executed with regard to the workload manager (e.g., Slurm) and the available compute resources on the system.
+Models are initialized via ``RunSettings`` objects that specify how a kernel should be executed with regard to the workload manager (e.g., Slurm) and the available compute resources on the system.
 Optionally, the user may also specify a ``BatchSettings`` object if the model should be launched as a batch job on the WLM system.
-The ``create_model()`` factory method returns an initialized ``Model`` object that gives you access to functions associated with the :ref:`Model API<mode_api>`.
+The ``create_model()`` factory method returns an initialized ``Model`` object that gives you access to functions associated with the :ref:`Model API<model_api>`.

 Ensemble
 --------
-In addition to a single model, SmartSim offers the ability to run an ``Ensemble`` of ``Model`` applications, i.e. multiple replicas of the simulation.
+In addition to a single model, SmartSim allows users to create, configure, and launch an ``Ensemble`` of ``Model`` objects.
-More specifically, you can create, configure and launch groups of workloads (Ensembles) within the Experiment.
 Ensembles can be given parameters and permutation strategies that define how the ``Ensemble`` will create the underlying model objects.

+If each of multiple ensemble members attempt to use the same code to access their respective models in the Orchestrator, the keys by which they do this will overlap and they can end up accessing each others’ data inadvertently.
+To prevent this situation, the SmartSim Entity object supports key prefixing, which automatically prepends the name of the model to the keys by which it is accessed.
+With this enabled, key overlapping is no longer an issue and ensemble members can use the same code.

 Create a Ensemble
 ^^^^^^^^^^^^^^^^^
-An ensemble is created through the function: ``Experiment.create_ensemble()``.
-The function requires one of the subsequent sets of arguments upon initialization:
+An ``Ensemble`` is created through the factory method: ``Experiment.create_ensemble()``.
+To create an ensemble, follow one of the cases below:

-Case 1 : ``RunSettings`` and `params` or `replicas`
+Case 1 : Launch in previously obtained interactive allocation.
+    A ``RunSettings`` object and `params` or `replicas` are required.
-    If it only passed RunSettings, Ensemble, objects will require either a replicas argument or a params argument to expand parameters into ``Model`` instances.
     At launch, the Ensemble will look for interactive allocations to launch models in.
+    A `replicas` argument or a `params` argument is required to expand parameters into ``Model`` instances.

-Case 2 : ``BatchSettings``
+Case 2 : Launch as a batch job.
+    A ``BatchSettings`` object is required.
-    If it passed BatchSettings without other arguments, an empty Ensemble will be created that ``Model`` objects can be added to manually.
+    If passed BatchSettings without other arguments,
+    an empty Ensemble will be created that ``Model`` objects can be added to manually.
 All ``Model`` objects added to the Ensemble will be launched in a single batch.

-Case 3 : ``BatchSettings``, `run_settings`, and `params`
+Case 3 : Launch as batch and configure individual ``Model`` instances.
+    A ``BatchSettings``, ``RunSettings``, and `params` or `replicas` are required.
-    If it passed BatchSettings and RunSettings, the BatchSettings will determine the allocation settings for the entire batch, and the RunSettings will determine how each individual Model instance is executed within that batch.
+    If it passed ``BatchSettings`` and ``RunSettings``, the ``BatchSettings`` will determine the allocation settings for the entire batch, and the ``RunSettings`` will determine how each individual Model instance is executed within that batch.

-Case 4 : ``BatchSettings``, ``RunSettings``, and `replicas`
-    If each of multiple ensemble members attempt to use the same code to access their respective models in the Orchestrator, the keys by which they do this will overlap and they can end up accessing each others’ data inadvertently.
-To prevent this situation, the SmartSim Entity object supports key prefixing, which automatically prepends the name of the model to the keys by which it is accessed.
-With this enabled, key overlapping is no longer an issue and ensemble members can use the same code.
+    A `replicas` argument or a `params` argument is required to expand parameters into ``Model`` instances.

-The ``create_ensemble()`` factory method returns an initialized ``Ensemble`` object that gives you access to functions associated with the :ref:`Ensemble API<ensem_api>`.
+The ``create_ensemble()`` factory method returns an initialized ``Ensemble`` object that gives you access to functions associated with the :ref:`Ensemble API<ensemble_api>`.

 ==================
 Experiment Example